• Skip to primary navigation

 Description

-This vegan and gluten free radish and snap pea quinoa salad with lemon tahini dressing comes together easily in under 30 minutes!
+This radish and snap pea quinoa salad with lemon tahini dressing comes together easily in under 30 minutes!
 It’s perfect for meal prep and can be enjoyed cold or at room temperature.
+Though this vegetarian and gluten free salad can be enjoyed year-round, I love making it in spring when radishes and sugar snap peas are in season and at their most flavorful.

 Ingredients